Slipstream Australian Shepherds - Tahoe

 Contact Info

-ADCH-G NATCH ATCH-SP MACH AKC/ASCA CH
+ADCH-G APD NATCH ATCH-SP MACH AKC/ASCA CH

 Black Rock's Imperial Tarn